alforhad/alforhad.github.io/_pages/about.md

 My research focuses on **Deep Active Learning**, **Continual Lifelong Learning**, and **Multi-modal Learning** with a passion for enhancing AI's adaptability and performance.

-I hold an M.S. in Computer Science from the [University of North Texas](https://engineering.unt.edu/cse/index.html) and a B.S. in Computer Science and Engineering from [East West University](https://www.ewubd.edu/), Dhaka.
+I hold an M.S. in Computer Science from the University of North Texas and a B.S. in Computer Science and Engineering from East West University, Dhaka.
 With a deep commitment to innovation and collaboration, I aim to contribute meaningfully to Artificial Intelligence.

 ## News
-- :pushpin: **[May 2025]** Selected for the 2025–2026 Scholarship by UNT International Affairs.
+- :mortar_board: **[May 2025]** Selected for the 2025–2026 Scholarship by UNT International Affairs.
-- :pushpin: **[Aug 2024]** Awarded $3000 scholarship from USC CENG Schol (GR).
+- :mortar_board: **[Aug 2024]** Awarded $3000 scholarship from USC CENG Schol (GR).
-- :pushpin: **[Aug 2024]** Two papers are accepted for publication.
+- :mega: **[Aug 2024]** Two papers are accepted for publication.
-- :pushpin: [2023] Passed Ph.D. qualifying requirements and became a Ph.D.
+- :mortar_board: [2023] Passed Ph.D. qualifying requirements and became a Ph.D.
 Candidate.
-- :pushpin: [2023] Joined Lab under the supervision of Dr. Weishi Shi.
+- :star: [2023] Joined Active Machine Learning (AML) Lab under the supervision of Dr. Weishi Shi.
-- :pushpin: [2023] Completed organized graduate coursework in CSE and awarded Pass-Through Master's Degree with GPA 4.00 [[Video :film_projector:](https://youtu.be/yLkW6IKwG98?list=LL&t=6159)].
+- :mortar_board: [2023] Completed organized graduate coursework in CSE and awarded Pass-Through Master's Degree with GPA 4.00 [[Video :film_projector:](https://youtu.be/yLkW6IKwG98?list=LL&t=6159)].

 ## Education